sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

 Monit can be employed to monitor the resource usage such as CPU, memory and disk of each process.
 Unfortunately Monit is unable to do the resource monitoring in the container level.
-Thus we propose a mechanism to monitor memory usage of a docker container based on Monit.
+Thus we propose a mechanism to monitor memory usage of docker containers based on Monit.

 Specifically, Monit will launch a script `memory_checker` and check its exit value.
 A non-zero value indicates runtime memory usage of a docker container is larger than